Altinity/terraform-aws-eks-clickhouse/docs/blueprint.md

 ```

 ### Create a database
+> I stole these sql examples from clickhoue docs.
+I will replace them with something more meaningful.
+Maybe using an s3 bucket as a source?

+Create a new database named `helloworld` if it doesn't already exist.

 ```sql
 CREATE DATABASE IF NOT EXISTS helloworld
 ```

 ### Create a table
+Define a new table `my_first_table` in the `helloworld` database, specifying its schema.
 ```sql
 CREATE TABLE helloworld.my_first_table
 (